e2eSolutionArchitect/academy/README.md

 ## Who is fit for this program?

 - An experienced IT professional looking for upgrading skills for change in IT career.
-- A recent graduate or fresher looking for industry standard knowledge.
+- A recent graduate or fresher looking for industry-standard knowledge.
 - IT enthusiasts looking for certification guidance

 Join the ***Slack*** channel